Silverudd Blue

 The Silverudd Blue, Silverudds Blå, is a Swedish breed of chicken.
 It was developed by Martin Silverudd in Småland, in southern Sweden.
 Hens lay blue/green eggs, weighing 50-65 grams.
 The flock-book for the breed is kept by the Svenska Kulturhönsföreningen – the Swedish Cultural Hen Association.
 It was initially known by various names including Isbar, Blue Isbar and Svensk Grönvärpare, or "Swedish green egg layer"; in 2016 it was renamed to 'Silverudd Blue' after its creator.

 History

-The Silvered Blue was developed by Martin Silverudd in Småland, in southern Sweden.
+The Silverudd Blue was developed by Martin Silverudd in Småland, in southern Sweden.
 It derived principally from imported New Hampshire and Rhode Island Red stock; the blue egg shell came from cross-breeding with Cream Legbar birds from the United Kingdom.

 When Silverudd died in 1986, the development of the breed was incomplete, so modern examples vary in size, egg shell color, and body size.
 The breed was initially known by several names including Isbar, Blue Isbar and Svensk Grönvärpare, or "Swedish green egg layer"; in 2016 it was renamed to 'Silverudd Blue' after its creator.